Tourette Syndrome

 These actions allow you to gradually fade out the reinforcements and get used to the discomfort that precedes the occurrence of tics.
 Among the various methods, conditioning management and functional analysis (allowing the identification of all preceding stimuli, using reinforcements during periods when tics do not occur, and ignoring emerging tics), as well as cognitive-behavioral therapy, have research-proven effectiveness.

-Pharmacological and symptomatic treatment
+Pharmacological and Symptomatic Treatment

 In some patients, the disease is mild enough.
 Its course allows for proper functioning and does not require treatment.
 It also happens that it is not tics but co-occurring symptoms such as aggression, hyperactivity, or depression that are the most troublesome and require treatment.